Divik-kid/Distri04/README.md

 Peer-to-peer Mutual Exclusion

 ## How to start the system

-Run the program in multiple command prompts using `go run main.go 0` for the first terminal, incrementing the argument for every subsequent terminal.
+Run the program in multiple command prompts using `go run main.go 0` for the first terminal, `go run main.go 1` for the second, and so fourth.
 Supports a maximum of 3 users at a time.

 ## How the program works

-After each of the command prompts have been launched press enter to send requests to the other two command prompts. the command prompt will write which peers approved/disaproved the request, the mutual agreement is decided using an implementation of the Ricart & Agrawala algorithm
+After each of the command prompts have been launched press enter to send requests to the other two command prompts.
+The command prompt will write which peers approved/disaproved the request, the mutual agreement is decided using an implementation of the Ricart & Agrawala algorithm

-the Critical state is represented using a print statement to signify that a peer did access it
+The Critical state is represented using a print statement to signify that a peer did access it

 ## System Requirements